Thank you for your interest in serving people with developmental disabilities in West Los Angeles!

 Since there are 21 Regional Centers in California, each Regional Center is a non-profit agency that contracts with the State of California to provide assessment, case management, and purchase services for people with developmental disabilities.
 Each Regional Center is responsible for a defined geographic area.
 Westside Regional Center (WRC) provides services in the West Los Angeles area.
 Regional Centers may only vendor service providers in the Regional Center’s designated area.

 For more information about the process of vendorization, the Department of Developmental Services (DDS) has a designated page on their website with an overview and important links for prospective service providers.
 To view this page, please click here.

-The State of California establishes rates for community-based day programs, infant development program, independent living services, work activity program, supported employment, and respite agencies after completion of vendorization.
+The State of California establishes rates for community-based day programs, infant development programs, independent living services, work activity programs, supported employment, and respite agencies after completion of vendorization.
 After a rate is set, the regional center Service Coordinator (also referred to as “counselor”) must initiate a written authorization for funds between the regional center and the Service Provider.
 If the Service Provider initiates services for a client before an approved authorization is received, the regional center cannot provide payment for that service.

 Governing Statutes and Regulations for the Title 17 Regulations for Vendorization from the California Department of Developmental Services can be found here.